Forward looking cost base prototype

-We are conducting a research project aimed at developing a working prototype of a Forward Looking Cost Base (FLCB) model for setting heavy vehicle charges.
-This prototype model will be used to inform advice to governments under the Land Transport Market Reform project (LTMR - formerly Heavy Vehicle Road Reform project led by the Commonwealth Department of Infrastructure and Regional Development.
+We are conducting a research project aimed at developing a working prototype of a Forward-Looking Cost Base (FLCB) model for setting heavy vehicle charges.
+This prototype model will be used to inform advice to governments under the Land Transport Market Reform project (LTMR - formerly Heavy Vehicle Road Reform project) led by the Commonwealth Department of Infrastructure and Regional Development.

-Heavy vehicle charges are set to recover the costs that heavy vehicles incur on the road network.
+Heavy vehicle charges are set to recover the costs to the road network that are attributable to heavy vehicles.
 These costs include road construction, maintenance and operations that reflect the characteristics of different heavy vehicle classes and the wear they cause on the roads.

-Under the existing PAYGO system, these costs have been calculated using a backward looking approach, that is, heavy vehicle charges recover the reported historical expenditure of building and maintaining the road network.
+Under the existing pay-as-you-go (PAYGO) system, these costs have been calculated using a backward-looking approach, that is, heavy vehicle charges recover the reported historical expenditure of building and maintaining the road network.